samienr/zola-website/content/blog/soundhax/memory.md

 +------------------------+
 ```

-Since we know how the heap is structured, we can abuse this by creating a fake chunk header after overflowing Chunk A to trick the computer into reading our made up data as the metadata for Chunk B.
+Since we know how the heap is structured, we can abuse this by creating a fake chunk header after overflowing Chunk A to trick the computer into reading our made up data as the metadata for another chunk.
 ```
 +------------------------+
 |    Chunk A (in use)    |